myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > At that stage, each canvas was also paired with the NFT ID from [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) that would be conserved. [**ROTY BROI ID 361**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 1043**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 977**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 992**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 174**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 121**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 37**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 498**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 982**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 410**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), [**ID 991**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), and [**ID 1035**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 Each NFT ID carried a passenger, image, invitation, ownership history, and different story possibility.
 In [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), we call them survivors.
 In the **0101 Universe**, they are called NFTs.
 In the **Universe of Reality**, they began to become references for works on canvas.
 >
 > At that stage, two [**Hexagonal Canvas**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) NFTs had already been sold: [**Conservation #4**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) and [**Conservation #6**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md).
 The market began to answer, but not enough to be called rescue.
 We had already learned from [**OiOi**](../../02-the-creations.../waivfves-1/polygon-usdoioi-fts.md) that an answer must not be treated as value too quickly.
-So we recorded it as a signal: two doors had begun to be heard from the other side.
+So we recorded it as a signal: Two doors had begun to be heard from the other side.
 >
 > ***
 >